 Why would these receptor sites be “dirty”?
-Toxins that have built up over time from the use of chemical laden personal care products, foods we eat, or even cleaning products that we use attach to these sites and eventually alter cellular make-up.
+Toxins that have built up over time from the use of chemical-laden personal care products, foods we eat, or even cleaning products that we use attach to these sites and eventually alter cellular makeup.
 Just because the oils in phenolics are the ideal place to start, doesn’t mean that you cannot use and see results from all oils.
 The way I see it, you are off to a wonderful start by using any oils and changing the way you see your health and take care of yourself.

 I know jumping into the world of essential oils can seem like a daunting task.
-The good news is that your Young Living family can be some of the most supportive group of people you can find!
+The good news is that your Young Living family can be some of the most supportive groups of people you can find!
 And just like I have spent many hours in research, so have many of them!
 The educational opportunities and support are endless!
-I hope that you have learned a little something by reading this post, and maybe even encouraged to take a proactive approach in improving your own health!
+I hope that you have learned a little something by reading this post, and maybe even encouraged to take a proactive approach to improving your own health!